michael2012z/BitBible/markdown/JPS/files/Ps.md

 4. Praised, I cry, is HaShem, and I am saved from mine enemies.

-5. The cords of Death compassed me, and the floods of BelialThat is, the nether-world. assailed me.
+5. The cords of Death compassed me, and the floods of Belial

-6. The cords of SheolThat is, the nether-world. surrounded me; the snares of Death confronted me.
+6. The cords of Sheol

 7. In my distress I called upon HaShem, and cried unto my G-d; out of His temple He heard my voice, and my cry came before Him unto His ears.